rossta/rossta.github.com/source/blog/2015-11-21-infinite-sequences-in-ruby.md

 (take 5 (repeatedly #(rand-int 100)))
 ```

-The syntax may look odd, but read in plain English, this expression “takes the first 5 results of repeatedly asking for a random integer of 0 to 100”, returning sequence.
+For those new to Clojure, the syntax may look odd, but this expression "takes the first 5 results of repeatedly asking for a random integer of 0 to 100" and returns a sequence.

 We can use Ruby enumerators to do something similar in Ruby.
 Let’s create our own version of `repeatedly`, which takes a will call a given block over and over again.
-Let’s start with a naive implementation which use a loop:
+Let's start with a naive implementation which use a loop:

 ```ruby
 def repeatedly_foo(&block)